Updated April 2025

 - The current address of the homeschool

-- The names, telephone numbers, and addresses of the person(s) in custody of the child.
+- The names, telephone numbers, and addresses of the person(s) in custody of the child

-Additionally, you must teach Arizona’s core subjects including: Reading, Grammar, Mathematics, Social Studies, and Science.
+You must teach Arizona’s core subjects including: Reading, Grammar, Mathematics, Social Studies, and Science.

 How Many Days a Year do I Have to Teach?